 Schedule ZA1, para.
 20 empowers the Secretary of State to alter the circumstances in which a company is eligible.
 On 29 June 2020, this power was used to exclude private registered providers of social housing - see the Insolvency Act 1986 Part A1 Moratorium (Eligibility of Private Registered Providers) Regulations 2020 (SI 2020/652).

 Temporary provisions

-Like many of the provisions of CIGA 2020, these exceptions are subject to temporary modification until 30 September 2020 (the "Relevant Period"), as a result of coronavirus.
-In particular:
+Like many of the provisions of CIGA 2020, these exceptions are subject to temporary modification as a result of the pandemic.